mylukin/ccanywhere/README.md

 npm install -D @playwright/test
 ```

-**🎉 Automatic Claude Code Integration**: When installed globally, CCanywhere automatically detects and integrates with Claude Code!
-The installation process will:
+**🎉 Automatic Setup on Global Install**: When installed globally, CCanywhere automatically:
-- Detect your Claude Code installation
+- **Initializes user configuration** in `~/.claude/ccanywhere.config.json` with sample values
-- Register hooks to trigger CCanywhere at session end (Stop event)
+- **Detects Claude Code** installation and registers Stop event hooks
-- Create backups of your Claude settings
+- **Creates backups** of your Claude settings for safety
-- Provide setup confirmation and usage instructions
+- **Provides setup guidance** with next steps and configuration tips

 No manual configuration needed!
-Just install and start using Claude Code.
+Your default settings are created automatically and shared across all projects.

 ### Initialize Your Project